fabric/fabric/doc/site/user_guide.md

     Done.
     rowe:~$

-When we get to executing the 'run' operation, the first thing that happens is that Fabric makes sure that we are connected to our hosts, and if not, starts connecting.
+When we get to executing the `run` operation, the first thing that happens is that Fabric makes sure that we are connected to our hosts, and if not, starts connecting.